inBeat/inbeat-website/content/top-influencers/instagram/barbers/argentina/_index.md

 ---
-title: Top 10 Barbers Instagram Influencers In Argentina In 2022
+title: Top 10 Barbers Instagram Influencers In Argentina In 2023
 description: >-
-  Find top barbers Instagram influencers in Argentina in 2022.
-Most popular hashtags: #barber #hairstyle #barbershop #fade.
+  Find top barbers Instagram influencers in Argentina in 2023.
+Most popular hashtags: #barberia #barbershop #barber #menshair.
 platform: Instagram
-hits: 46
+hits: 42
-text_top: Discover the top-rated Instagram profiles on inBeat.
+text_top: Identify the best Instagram accounts on inBeat.
-text_bottom: Our search engine has 46 Instagram influencers like this in Argentina for you to connect with.
+text_bottom: Our search engine holds 42 Instagram influencers like this in Argentina for you to contact.
 profiles:
   - username: "javitolop"
     fullname: >-